 Source: Yonder Consulting/UK Gambling Commission

-The only decrease occurred in peer-to-peer poker as the number of active players dropped by 35,331 (-13.3%).
-We attribute these increases to the fact that much of this data was collected during the coronavirus pandemic when society was placed on lockdowns and people subsequently suffered from increased levels of boredom.
+The only decrease occurred in peer-to-peer poker, as the number of active players dropped by 35,331 (-13.3%).
+We attribute these increases to the fact that much of this data was collected during the coronavirus pandemic, when society was placed in lockdown and people subsequently suffered from increased levels of boredom.

 How Many Bets Do Brits Place per Month?

 Looking at the latest figures published by the British gambling regulator, we see that local gamblers placed roughly 7.8 billion online wagers across all verticals in March 2023.
-This mind-blowing number represents a 75.1% increase from the same month four years ago when 4.5 billion bets were placed in total.
+This staggering number represents a 75.1% increase on the same month four years earlier, when 4.5 billion bets were placed in total.

 Online slots attracted the most action in March 2023 with 6.95 billion bets, while other casino games (377.6 million), real-event sports betting (376.1 million), virtual sports (11.5 million), and peer-to-peer poker (76.4 million) trailed behind.